Leowrin/apod_wallpaper/README.md

 __How to use App:__

-I used pyinstaller to develop an executable for windows and macOs, place the executable where you want, disable your antivirus, and execute.
+I used pyinstaller to develop an executable for windows and macOs users that don't have python.
+Place the executable where you want, disable your antivirus, and execute.